h15200/notes/cookies, auth, and security.md

 localStorage.set(key, value);

+Must be created, expired, and sent manually.
+Local storage will last forever unless you remove it.

+Can be used to hold state in a non-SPA that doesn't need to be sent to the server.

 ## Coookies vs localStorage

 If you don't need the info inside the server or the database and it's only used in the front end, better to use localStorage.